chris-wood/chris-wood.github.io/_drafts/ccn_vs_ip_security.md

 limited.
 For example, in the context of CCN, such leakage cannot be used to ascertain the what data was requested or what operation was performed.
 * Anonymity: Information leaked by a particular operation cannot be used to ascertain the identity of some party involved in performing the operation.

-For example,
+I will then assess how CCN fares against IP in each category.
+Hopefully, by writing this down, many of the misconceptions about CCN with respect to its supposedly "better security" properties will vanish.

 # 6. References
 [1] Gollmann, Dieter.
 "Computer security."
 Wiley Interdisciplinary Reviews: Computational Statistics 2.5 (2010): 544-554.